 Tell the truth, most Halloween parties are the same: there are Halloween costumes and a spread of kitschy Halloween-themed foods and drinks.
 This list of Halloween party ideas, however, are all family-friendly and center around specific themes like colors or an activity such as pumpkin carving or baking.

-Check out these Halloween party themes to celebrate Halloween with your family and friends
+Check out these Halloween party ideas to celebrate Halloween with your family and friends

 1. Haunted house party